MatinH2004/LS_Core_Curriculum/RB_110/RB119_Assessment_Prep/02_Resources/practice_test.md

 puts a
 puts b
 ```

+On line 1, local variable `a` is assigned to the integer object `4`.
+On line 2, local variable `b` is assigned to the integer object `2`.
+On line 4, the `loop` method is invoked, and a `do..end` block is passed as an argument on lines 4 to 8.
+Within the block, local variable `c` is initialized to the integer object `3`, and on the next line, `a` is reassiged to the integer object referenced by `c`.
+On line 7, we exit out of the loop using the `break` keyword.
+On line 10, the `puts` method is invoked and `a` is passed as an argument.
+This outputs `3`, because `a` was reassigned to the object refernced by `c` in the block. `nil` is returend.
+On line 11, the `puts` method is called once again, and `b` is passed into the method.
+This outputs `2` and returns `nil`.

 ### 19. We started writing an RPG game, but we have already run into an error message.
 Find the problem and fix it.